codesandcoffees/vuejs-landing-page/README.md

 This is a Vue.js boilerplate for the template [Boxer - Software Landing Page](https://themewagon.com/themes/software-landing-page-free-html5-template/) created by [ThemeWagon](https://themewagon.com/).

 # Assets
 The assets used are directly from the template itself and is not local.
 PRs for this are highly welcome.
+When hosting this from `gh-pages` make sure to unblock the styles since they are just linked and are blocked.
+Another thing to note is to manually add the gh-pages url `https://username.github.io/repo/` to the src in the `build/index.html`.
+I'm still figuring out how to automate this.

 # Vue.js starter template